-Data Controller vs Data Protection Officer: Which is Better?
+Data Controller vs Data Protection Officer: Main Differences

-This article will cover the two roles in detail, why they are important to your business, and their pros and cons.
+This article will cover the two roles in detail and explain why they are important to your business.

 What is a Data Controller?